alexiscolin/hepic-int/README.md

 # Hepic
 🥇 hepic repo to host files about integration files.

+## Important notes

+**THIS REPO IS CREATED, MANAGED, USED BY DJDB AND MUST REMAIN SO.<br>PLEASE, FORK OR DOWNLOAD IT TO PUSH YOUR OWN MONDIFICATIONS**

+Some of the CSS code here is old and don't match anymore with the Hepic App

 ## Installation

 this project sources are located inside the `int` folder. `int` folder covers integration files about first MVP commit.